IBM-Cloud/terraform-provider-ibm/website/docs/d/dl_gateway_macsec_cak.html.markdown

 - `gateway` - (Required, String) Direct Link gateway identifier.
 - `cak_id` - (Required, String) Direct Link gateway MACsec CAK identifier.
-- `version` - (Required, String) Requests the version of the API as a date in the format `YYYY-MM-DD`.
-Any date from 2019-12-13 up to the current date may be provided.
-Specify the current date to request the latest version.

 ## Attribute reference
 In addition to the argument reference list, you can access the following attribute references after your data source is created.